Shopify/polaris/polaris-react/README.md

 ### Usage

 1. Include the CSS in your HTML.
-Copying the latest version of the [styles file](https://unpkg.com/@shopify/polaris@latest/build/esm/styles.css) into your own project.
+We suggest copying the latest version of the [styles file](https://unpkg.com/@shopify/polaris@latest/build/esm/styles.css) into your own project.
 This will need to be updated with future releases.

 ```html
 <link rel="stylesheet" href="styles.css" />